Weightlifting at the 1968 Summer Olympics

 The weightlifting competition at the 1968 Summer Olympics in Mexico City consisted of seven weight classes, all for men only.
-The competition was held from 17 to 21 October 1968.
+The competition was held from 17 to 21 October 1968 at the Teatro de los Insurgentes.

 It also counted as 1968 World Weightlifting Championships.
-Soviet Union finished first in medal table after winning three gold medals.
+The Soviet Union finished first in the medal table after winning three gold medals.
 Japan, Iran, Finland and Poland won the remaining gold medals.